GregoireHENRY/AI-UFOs-installer/README.md

 To play:
 - edit the code *user.AI*
-- compile it to implement your updates to the game with:
+- compile it to implement your updates to the game with the *make* command.
+For Windows users:
     > mingw32-make

 - if there is no mistake in your code, you can run AI-UFOs to observe your results!